rixonmathew/lms_console/README.md

 4) help command should list out all possible commands in the system
 5) Command processor that takes a valid command object and provides the Result object
 8) Create mock/real service to provide the data for the command
+6) Validate Search results
+7) Validate results of other commands